Red coat (military uniform): Modern uses

 Several military units continue to use a red-coloured coat as a part of their ceremonial uniform.
 In Europe, red-coloured coats are still used by the Danish Royal Life Guards, and the Garderegiment Fuseliers Prinses Irene of the Royal Netherlands Army.
 The latter unit's red-coloured tunics are derived from British style red coats, in commemoration of the unit's foundation in exile in the United Kingdom during World War II.

 Several South American units continue to wear red-coloured coats for ceremonial purposes, including the Brazilian Marine Corps, and the Bolivian Colorados Regiment (colorados meaning red in the Spanish language).
 Several Venezuelan Army units also use a red-coloured coat as a part of their parade uniforms, including the Presidential Honor Guard, the Compañia de Honor "24 de Junio" (Company of Honor "24 de Junio") and the Bolivarian Militia of Venezuela.

-Red-coloured coats also see some use in Asia, forming a part of a unit's ceremonial uniform.
-The ceremonial honour guard uniform for the military of Myanmar includes a red-coloured tunics.
-In Indonesia, a detachment from the Presidential Security Force of Indonesia uses a red-coloured tunic with as a part of their full dress.
+Red-coloured coats also see some use in Asia, providing part of a unit's ceremonial uniform.
+The ceremonial honour guard uniform for the military of Myanmar includes red tunics.
+In Indonesia, a detachment from the Presidential Security Force of Indonesia (Paspampres) Honour guards wears red tunics as part of their full dress.